dominicstop/react-native-ios-navigator/README.md

 Internally, every route has an associated event emitter (i.e. a  [`NavigatorRouteViewEventEmitter`](PLACE_HOLDER_LINK) instance).

+* The "route event emitter" instance, as the name would suggest, emits route-related events.
+You can use the route event emitter to manually subscribe and listen for events.
 * The route's event emitter can be accessed via the route's navigation object (e.g.  `NavigationObject.getRefToNavRouteEmitter`).
 * Internally, this component uses the route's event emitter object to subscribe and listen to the route events.
 * 💡 **Tip**: As an alternative, there's also the [`useNavRouteEvents`](PLACE_HOLDER_LINK) hook.